 Facebook paid $1 billion to acquire Instagram in 2012 – not a paltry sum.
 Begun in 2010 by a couple of Stanford grads, the app today boasts over 200 million users with more than 75 million logging on each day, including both the Obamas, the Royal family, and most celebrities.

 Google’s purchase of YouTube for $1.65 billion 4 years earlier made it the most expensive acquisition by Google to date — topping what they paid for all acquisitions the year before.
-Again, the purchase was a strategic fit for Google, who grew from its search roots to become a major player in many aspects of life for its target demographic.
+Again, the purchase was a strategic fit for Google, which grew from its search roots to become a major player in many aspects of life for its target demographic.
 Following the successful strategy of Apple Computers, Google seeks to be everything to this target market from search to wearables to automation (self-driving cars, for example), to communication and productivity, to every aspect of innovation (life extension, for instance).
-Buying YouTube meant not only acquiring more folks in this target demographic, but convincing them to spend more time with Google properties and, through its single sign on, making easier to bundle everything a consumer needs into one package.
-Acquisition of YouTube also provides synergy — making Google’s chief money-maker — adsense — even more valuable and driving more businesses to the advertising platform (which also operates on YouTube).
+Buying YouTube meant not only acquiring more folks in this target demographic, but convincing them to spend more time with Google properties and, through its single sign-on, making it easier to bundle everything a consumer needs into one package.
+Acquisition of YouTube also provides synergy — making Google’s chief money-maker — Google Ads — even more valuable and driving more businesses to the advertising platform (which also operates on YouTube).

 No wonder Google sowed up 70% of search!

 A good question is what Facebook and Google see that eludes other investors?
 And, how can other tech investors get returns like Facebook and Google?

 According to Saul Klein, investors today are investing like investors of 20 – 30 years ago — not understanding the ecosystem changed forever with the rise of the Internet economy.